Lincoln99/NotificationBar/README.md

 ===============

 A little Android-like Notification bar in HTML, CSS, and jQuery.
-The one file cotains all the code.
+The one file contains all the code.